9 Fixed Mindset VS Growth Mindset Real-World Examples

 7. Effort

-If you’re like me, the amount of effort you put toward something is pretty representative of how passionate you are about the cause.
+If you’re like me, the amount of effort you put toward something represents your passion for the cause.

-If you really want to learn something or really want to achieve a goal, you’re willing to give it your all and go above and beyond to get what you want.
+If you want to learn something or want to achieve a goal, you’re willing to give it your all and go above and beyond to get what you want.

-Alternatively, if there is an opportunity that you feel just “meh” about, you might put a bit of work into it, but you’re not going to make it a priority or set aside anything important in your life to make sure you focus on it.
+Alternatively, if you feel just “meh” about an opportunity, you might put a bit of work into it, but you’re not going to make it a priority or set aside anything important in your life to make sure you focus on it.
 You might do “just enough” to get by.

-An example: When I went back to school to get my graduate degree in social work, we had to take a research class–which makes perfect sense because there is always research being conducted on human behavior and the like.
+For example, When I returned to school to get my graduate degree in social work, we had to take a research class, which made perfect sense because research is always conducted on human behavior and the like.

-A big part of that research class involved conducting our own social justice research project, and a big part of that involved learning how to use a statistical software program.
+A big part of that research class involved conducting our own social justice research project and learning how to use a statistical software program.

-While I was interested in social justice research in general, I was not interested in learning how to use this complicated software to interpret my data and do statistical analysis for me.
+While I was interested in social justice research in general, I was not interested in learning how to use this complicated software to interpret my data and perform statistical analysis.

 I honestly gave up before even trying, and as soon as I knew just enough to pass the exam on how to use the program, I let all of the information fly out of my brain.

-I had a fixed mindset when it came to learning this element of research and I was sticking to it.
-And, because of that, I put very little effort toward the process.
+I had a fixed mindset when it came to learning this element of research, and I stuck to it.
+Because of that, I put very little effort into the process.

-But it wasn’t only because learning about the software wasn’t a priority for me.
-I didn’t put any effort into it because I pre-determined that it was over my head as soon as I heard the first mention of its impending intrusion into my life.
+But it wasn’t only because learning about the software wasn’t my priority.
+I didn’t put any effort into it because I pre-determined that it was over my head when I heard the first mention of its impending intrusion into my life.

 I let it defeat me without even attempting a fight, which is essentially as fixed as a mindset can get.